lay295/TwitchDownloader/README.md

 ## Linux?

-Check [twitch-downloader-gui](https://github.com/mohad12211/twitch-downloader-gui) for a linux GUI wrapper for the CLI.
+Check twitch-downloader-gui on [github](https://github.com/mohad12211/twitch-downloader-gui) or on the [AUR](https://aur.archlinux.org/packages/twitch-downloader-gui) for a Linux GUI wrapper for the CLI.

 ## MacOS?